CDS-Macau/CDS-Macau.github.io/content/publication/conference-paper/Optimal Resource Efficiency with Fairness in Heterogeneous GPU Clusters.md

 publication: In *ACM/IFIP International Middleware Conference (Middleware) 2024*
 publication_short: In *Middleware 2024*

+abstract: "Ensuring the highest training throughput to maximize resource efficiency, while maintaining fairness among users, is critical for deep learning (DL) training in heterogeneous GPU clusters.
+However, current DL schedulers provide only limited fairness properties and suboptimal training throughput, impeding tenants from effectively leveraging heterogeneous resources.
+The underlying design challenge stems from inherent conflicts between efficiency and fairness properties.
-abstract: In this paper, we introduce OEF, a new resource allocation framework specifically developed for achieving optimal resource efficiency and ensuring diverse fairness properties in heterogeneous GPU clusters.
+In this paper, we introduce OEF, a new resource allocation framework specifically developed for achieving optimal resource efficiency and ensuring diverse fairness properties in heterogeneous GPU clusters.
 By integrating resource efficiency and fairness within a global optimization framework, OEF is capable of providing users with maximized overall efficiency, as well as various guarantees of fairness, in both cooperative and non-cooperative environments.
-We have implemented OEF in a cluster resource manager and conducted large-scale experiments, showing that OEF can improve the overall training throughput by up to 32% while improving fairness compared to state-of-the-art heterogeneity-aware schedulers.
+We have implemented OEF in a cluster resource manager and conducted large-scale experiments, showing that OEF can improve the overall training throughput by up to 32% while improving fairness compared to state-of-the-art heterogeneity-aware schedulers."

 # Summary.
 An optional shortened abstract.
 summary: